jk619/meridianbias/README.md

 ## **Datasets:**

-All datasets are public and can be downloaded using links below:
+All datasets are public and can be accessed using links below:
 1. [HCP 7T retinotopy](https://osf.io/esdu5/)
 2. [NSD](http://naturalscenesdataset.org)
 3. [TDM](https://osf.io/j2wsc/)